coolandco/ML-Sprint1/readme.md

 ## Installation Process:
 I tried a little bit around to get it working, this is what i came up with:

-Notes:
-- Wait until the commitment process is finished, bevore pushing.
-Otherwise corrupted data.

 ### Prequisites:

 - PyCharm (start the 64Bit Version)
 - Latest Python 3.6 (64Bit)

 ### Installation
+... is done in PyCharm:
 1. Tensorflow:
-    - Upgrade your pip in your venv:
+    - Upgrade your pip in your Virtual Enviroment (venv):
-		- Run the following two times, if it fails the first time
+		- Run the following command two times, if it fails the first time
         - PyCharm Terminal: `python -m pip install -U --force-reinstall pip`
     - PyCharm Terminal `pip install --upgrade tensorflow`